Kamosabe/streamqueue/ZeroMQ/1-introduction.md

 But ZeroMQ is not a traditional message queue.
 It's not like ActiveMQ or RabbitMQ for example.
 It's brokerless.
 It has no central broker, no single point of failure.
 Applications can directly communicate with each other.
 It is more a library that let us build our own message queuing system.

-But "Zero" not only stands for "zero broker", it also stands for "zero latency", "zero administration", "zero cost", "zero waste".
+But "Zero" not only stands for "zero broker", it also stands for "zero latency", "zero administration", "zero cost" and "zero waste".
 Summarized ZeroMQ makes it easy to build and maintain applications that communicate fast and without overhead.

 ZeroMQ offers us usability features of high-level techniques with speed of low-level approaches, by giving us sockets, based on the BSD sockets, that carry atomic messages across various types of transports.